 My own portfolio includes full positions in some stable, blue-chip stalwarts such as Procter & Gamble

 So when it came time to add new money a few years ago, I had good balance in my portfolio and was free to consider almost any stock.
 For many reasons, including solid management, reliable cash flows, and compelling valuation, Johnson & Johnson

-Of course, only time will tell whether that was a good buy (so far, so good).
-But because I keep an up-to-date list of my best stock ideas, I was able to buy with confidence when the opportunity presented itself.
+Of course, only time will tell whether that was a good buy -- but so far, so good, as I've gotten positive returns during a time the S&P 500 lost over 30%.
+Because I keep an up-to-date list of my best stock ideas, I was able to buy with confidence when the opportunity presented itself.

 Look inward, grasshopper

 When making your list, don't forget stocks you already own.
 All of us will have a limited number of great ideas in our investing lifetime.
 Often, your best stocks are already sitting in your portfolio, just waiting for new money.

 Most of history's greatest investors followed this route.
 You may already be familiar with Charlie Munger's disdain for overdiversification; he'd rather have his money in a small handful of stocks and would allocate not a single penny to any second-tier idea.
 David and Tom Gardner are thinking along the same lines for their Motley Fool Stock Advisor members.
 Each month, they publish their top five stocks to buy now for those ready to allocate new money.

 But don't think that you need to limit yourself to just four or five stocks.
 In fact, the less experienced you are as an investor, the more diversity you need in your portfolio, to keep one or two bad mistakes from torpedoing your net worth.
 Masters such as Munger and Buffett are tops in their field; they're not perfect, but it's highly unlikely that any one investment of theirs will completely tank and significantly harm Berkshire Hathaway shareholders.
 The rest of us, however, need a bit more diversification.